TelluIoT/ThingML/org.thingml.tester/README.md

 User manual:
 ------------
 Creation of a new test:
-  * Tests are defined in the folder org.thingml.tests/src/main/thingml/tests
+  * Tests are defined in the folder `org.thingml.tests/src/main/thingml/tests`
   * To make the automatic compilation possible, follow the following conventions:
   * The thing describing your test should have the same name as the file, starting with a capital letter (thing TestExample in file testExample.thingml), and should include Test
   * Inputs and outputs send and receive one Char at a time.
-  * You can define inputs to send to your state machine with @test "input # expectedOutput" annotations.
+  * You can define inputs to send to your state machine with `@test "input # expectedOutput"` annotations.
-  * Your state machine receives inputs on harness?testIn port, and sends outputs on harness!testOut port.
+  * Your state machine receives inputs on `harness?testIn` port, and sends outputs on `harness!testOut` port.

 Automatic run using Maven:
-  * To run automatically all the tests using Maven, run the command "mvn clean install" in the folder org.thingml.tester.
+  * To run automatically all the tests using Maven, run the command `mvn clean install` in the folder `org.thingml.tester`

 Selection of tests run by Maven:
   * File org.thingml.tests/src/main/thingml/tests/Tester/genTestsJava.py contains the following line : "if name != "tester": ".